Vaelastras/express-mesto/README.md

-# Проект Mesto фронтенд + бэкенд
+##  Mesto Backend 🍄 🚧

+Here we have a backend for the Place project.
+We'll learn to сreate our own API for our project.

-## Директории
+## User directory

-`/public` — статика, полученная в результате билда фронтенд-приложения на Реакте
-`/data` — JSON-файлы для временной эмуляции работы с базой данных
+>`/public` — Static, which compile in Mesto fronend project by ReactJS
+`/data` — JSON-files for temporary work emulation with database
-`/routes` — папка с файлами роутера
+`/routes` — Router-file folder

-Остальные директории вспомогательные, создаются при необходимости разработчиком

-## Запуск проекта
+### How to run

-`npm run start` — запускает сервер
+> `npm run start` — type in terminal window for run server
-`npm run dev` — запускает сервер с hot-reload
+`npm run dev` — run server with support a hot-reload